hungryalphabet/Brandon-Resume/README.md

 ## Hello, I'm Brandon

-I am an IT professional with professional experience with Linux, Kubernetes, networking, and system troubleshooting, looking to apply my technical skills and transition into cybersecurity.
+I am an IT professional with professional experience in Linux, Kubernetes, networking, and system troubleshooting, looking to apply my technical skills and transition into cybersecurity.
 My journey in IT has let me to develop a passion for cybersecurity, and I am now eager to transition into this field.

-Below are my personal projects I have been building in my free time to demonstrate hands-on cybersecurity skills.
+Below are my personal projects I have been building to demonstrate hands-on cybersecurity skills.
 This portfolio is continuously expanding as I build and document additional projects.

 ## Personal Projects